White–Ellery House

-The White–Ellery House is a historic house located at 247 Washington Street in Gloucester, Massachusetts.
+The White–Ellery House is a historic house located at 247 Washington Street in Gloucester, Massachusetts, United States.
 It is on the National Register of Historic Places.
 It is owned and operated by the Cape Ann Museum, whose headquarters is located at 27 Pleasant Street in Gloucester.

 History

 The White–Ellery House was erected in 1710 upon what was then the Town green of Gloucester.
 It was built at the edge of a marsh for Gloucester's first settled minister, the Reverend John White (1677–1760).
 In keeping with White's esteemed position in the community, the House exhibits a certain elegance and refinement, perhaps best reflected in the surviving interior details.